cbrightly/content/nautilus/terms_conditions_en.md

 Resources may be accessed only by the means provided by Kaiko.
 Access, attempted or successful, of the Resources here via other means is not permitted.
 Access or attempted access, interference with or disruption to the networks or servers where the Resources are located is prohibited.

-Except where otherwise noted, content on this page is licensed under a Creative Commons Attribution 4.0 International license.Licence Creative Commons Attribution - non commercial use only.
+Except where otherwise noted, content on Kaiko.com is licensed under a Creative Commons Attribution 4.0 International license - non commercial use only.
 For more information about the license, please refer to the Creative Commons website [here](http://creativecommons.org/licenses/by-nc-sa/4.0/).